 Exercise can help counteract the harmful effects of stress.
 For heart health, aim

-for at least 30 to 40 minutes, 4 to 5 days a week.
+in 30 to 40 minute sessions, 4 to 5 days a week.
 Exercise can help to improve cardiovascular

-health by controlling weight, improving lipid levels (blood fats), and lowering blood
+health by controlling weight, improving cholesterol , and lowering blood pressure.

 Regular exercise can also reduce the risk of depression, another risk factor for heart